President Barzani, new German envoy to Iraq stress maintaining efforts to combat ISIS threats

 President Barzani received Ambassador Christiane Hohmann and her accompanying delegation, including military officials, in Erbil, where they discussed a number of topics, including the European country’s relations with Iraq and its semi-autonomous Kurdish region as well as ISIS threats, according to a statement from the Kurdish presidency.

-However, the Iraqi security has improved, the terror group still “poses risks to the stability and security, combatting threats from the terror group has to be continued, they agreed.
+Although Iraq's security situation has improved, the terror group still “poses risks to the stability and security.
+Hence, combatting threats from the terror group has to be continued," they agreed.

 Ambassador Hohmann on Oct.
 3 presented her credentials to Iraqi President Abdul Latif Rashid in Baghdad, where she was officially inaugurated in her new position, replacing her predecessor Martin Jäger, who is currently the European country's envoy to Ukraine.